Jintops/netflixGPT/README.md

 -Add harcoded values to the constants file
--Register TMDB Api and create an app & ger access token -Get Data from TMDB now playing movies list API
+-Register TMDB Api and create an app & ger access token -Get Data from TMDB now playing movies list API -Custom Hook for now playing movie
+-create moviesslice
+-update store with movie data
+-planning for main container and secondary container -fetch data for Trailer video
+-update store with Trailer video Data
+-Embedded the youtube video and make it autoplay and mute -Tailwind classes to make maincontainer awesome